 PFDA application shall be made separately for each specific medical device.
 However, filing one application that will yield multiple certificates is applicable in the following conditions where the medical device.

-Has accessories that are intended to be sold separately
+• with accessories that are intended to be sold separately,

-Is owned by the same legal manufacturer but manufactured in different plants and will be both distributed at the same time in the Philippines.
+• owned by the same manufacturer, but manufactured in different manufacturing plants and will be both distributed at the same time in Philippines,

-With same intended use and manufacturing process but has different raw materials.
+• with the same intended use and manufacturing process but differ in one or more raw materials,

-With same intended use and manufacturing process but has different design.
+• with the same intended use and manufacturing process but differ in the design,

-With same raw materials but has different types or shapes, which results in different specific intended use.
+• with the same raw materials but differ in types or shapes resulting in different specific intended use.

 For more information, please refer to the FDA Philippines’ official website at http://www.fda.gov.ph or you may contact us for a free consultation.